mini-kep/parser-rosstat-kep/README.md

 and commit to this repo.

-Basically this command:
+This command:
 - downloads a rar file from Rosstat,
 - unpacks MS Word files,
 - dumps all tables from MS Word files to an interim CSV file,
 - parses interim CSV file to three dataframes by frequency
 - validates parsing result
-- transforms some variables
+- transforms some variables (eg. deaccumulates government expenditures)
 - saves dataframes as processed CSV files
+- saves csv for latest date
 - saves an Excel file for latest date.

 Same job is done by [manage.py](https://github.com/mini-kep/parser-rosstat-kep/blob/master/src/manage.py)